How an 18-Wheeler’s Tech Can Help Your Injury Case

 Detroit’s new software can do all of this and more, and provide actual video footage on top of it all.

-The truck accident attorneys at Philbrook Law Office work tirelessly to help victims of truck accidents show that a truck driver was reckless, careless, or negligent.
+The truck accident attorneys at Philbrook Law work tirelessly to help victims of truck accidents show that a truck driver was reckless, careless, or negligent.
 However, if this new technology system spreads across the United States, it can further assist us in proving negligence.
 Plus, there may be an added benefit of making drivers more aware of their risky behaviors.
 No one likes to be caught on video, right?

 What are the most common truck accidents in Vancouver, WA?